ibm-cloud-docs/SecureGateway/securegateway_acl.md

 ```
 {: pre}

-The following is another example ACL rule to allow all hostnames for all ports, essentially disabling ACL support. <b>This is not recommended.</b>
+The following is another example ACL rule to allow all hostnames for all ports, essentially disabling ACL support. `This is not recommended.`

 ```
 acl allow :